 We strive to provide an exclusive relationship with a church ministry in Mexicali or Ensenada.
 We know ministry can go deeper if your relationship continues on from trip to trip.
 Our coordinators on site are your liaison with local ministries and churches.
 We have worked with hundreds of churches over the years.

-We provide safety statistics for your leaders and parents to decide for themselves from an informed position whether their decision to go is the right one.
+We provide safety statistics for your leaders and parents to decide for themselves, from an informed position, whether their decision to go is the right one.
 We also follow an emergency action plan that includes protocol in case of emergencies.
 Learn more about safety statistics